nielsberglund/nielsblogsource/content/posts/2021-10-27-how-to-ingest-into-azure-data-explorer-from-apache-kafka-using-kafka-connect.md

 **Figure 14:** *Create the Connector*

-In *Figure 14*, we see part of the configuration file in *Figure 13*, and how we `POST` it to the `/connectors` endpoint on Kafka Connect.
+In *Figure 14*, we see part of the configuration file in *Figure 13*, and how we `POST` it to Kafka Connect's `/connectors` endpoint.
 When running the code (doing the `POST`), we should get a `201` response back, indicating all is well.

 I didn't mention the 'name' property we see at line 2 in *Figure 13*.
 The name is an arbitrary string, and it comes in useful if you want to manage this particular connector.
 Things you can do are: